 This page has information about simulators, the building blocks of a Chaos Phoenix simulation.

 A simulator is a Phoenix object that controls the simulation.
-It is a non-rendering object in the shape of the grid, within which the simulation takes place.
+It is an object in the shape of а grid, within which the simulation takes place.
 It also takes care of rendering the fluid as a Mesh or as a fire/smoke volume.
 Rendering particles as Bubbles, Points, Fog, etc. is done by using the Particle Shader.

 Phoenix includes two types of simulators:

 - Fire simulator, created by the FireSmokeSim geometry type.
 This simulator is appropriate for simulating fire, smoke, and other gaseous effects.

 - Liquid simulator, created by the LiquidSim geometry type.
 This simulator is appropriate for simulating pouring liquid or other substances that behave like liquids.

 A Fire/Smoke Simulator or Liquid Simulator is required in order to create fluids in Phoenix.
 Amust also be present to specify the objects that create the fluid inside the Simulator.